 The Clauses are dated as of the same date as the Addendum.

-The Information Commissioner considers this Addendum provides appropriate safeguards for the purposes of transfers of personal data to a third country or an international organisation in reliance on Articles 46 of the UK GDPR and, with respect to data transfers from controllers to processors and/or processors to processors.
+Background: The Information Commissioner considers this Addendum provides appropriate safeguards for the purposes of transfers of personal data to a third country or an international organization in reliance on Articles 46 of the UK GDPR and, with respect to data transfers from controllers to processors and/or processors to processors.
 This Addendum forms part of and supplements the Clauses to which it is attached.
 If personal data originating in the United Kingdom is transferred by data exporter to data importer in a country that has not been found to provide an adequate level of protection under UK Data Protection Laws, the Parties agree that the transfer shall be governed by the Clauses as supplemented by this Addendum.

 Interpretation of this Addendum

 Where this Addendum uses terms that are defined in the Annex those terms shall have the same meaning as in the Annex.
 In addition, the following terms have the following meanings:

 This Addendum to the Clauses

 The Standard Contractual Clauses set out in the Annex of Commission Implementing Decision (EU) 2021/914 of 4 June 2021